johndarrel/hide-my-wp/readme.txt

 Thank you all for your trust, support, and positive reviews!

-<strong>Important!</strong> This is not the Hide My WP Nulled version of the Hide My Wp Codecanyon plugin.
+<strong>Important!</strong> This is not the Hide My WP Nulled version of the Hide My WP Codecanyon plugin.

 <strong>Ready To Protect Your Website From Hackers With The Most USER-FRIENDLY WordPress Security Plugin?</strong>